Moytri/checkchat/README.md

-# Chat Messanger using node.js and Socket.io
+# Chat Messenger using node.js and Socket.io
-This is a Chat Messanger.
+This is a simple Chat Messenger.

 ## Way to use